Thimilius/Hyperion/docs/RENDER_ENGINE.md

 ﻿# Render Engine

 ## Introduction
-This is the documentation and overview of how the rendering (should/will) work.
+This is the documentation and overview of how the rendering process works.
 First of all Hyperion is not an attempt to be the next Unreal Engine, Cry Engine, Unity, ... (you name it).
 That means that performance is probably not the highest it could be but we still try to make it fairly efficient.
 Mostly however we want to provide a good high level rendering abstraction layer that is customizable.